admon84/screeps-autonomous-framework/README.md

-# Screeps TypeScript Starter [Extended]
+# Screeps TypeScript Starter - Extended Version

 Screeps TypeScript Starter is a starting point writing your own Screeps bot/AI in Typescript.

-Functionally this bot includes same basic features covered in the [Screeps Tutorial](https://screeps.com/a/#!/sim/tutorial):
+Functionally this bot includes same basic features covered in the [Screeps Tutorial](https://screeps.com/a/#!/sim/tutorial).
 - Harvester, Upgrader, and Builder roles
 - Spawn Logic
 - Tower Logic
 - Memory Cleanup

-Additionally this codebase provides a structure that can be used to craft a top-tier Screeps AI
+Additionally this codebase provides a bot framework that can be used to craft a top-tier Screeps AI.
 - Task Managers
 - Priority Spawning Queue
 - Creep Body Profiles